Please note This is an Australian website

 This kind of taro, also known as 'elephant's ears', requires extensive leaching before being used as food.
 I don't anticipate using it unless in a real emergency!

 The leaves are highly decorative, it tolerates heavy shade, and the perfume of the fairly insignificant flowers is richly sensual, especially on warm evenings!
-I grow it close to my outdoor bath.

 It strikes readily from cuttings, & once established it is fairly drought tolerant as long as it is in the shade.